GunnarKarlsson/AndroidCryptoWallet/README.md

 # AndroidCryptoWallet

 A non-custodial Android wallet for Bitcoin and EVM chains (Ethereum, BSC, Polygon, Arbitrum, Base, Optimism, Avalanche).
 Keys stay on device.
+Easily extendable for more EVM chains.

 ## Keys, seed, and signing